AlexLietard/otpsy/README.md

 clean_df = sample.methodMAD(distance = 2.5).manage("delete")
 ```

-For a more exhaustive presentation of functionnality, check the example folder.
+For a more exhaustive presentation of functionnality, check the jupyter file exhaustive_example.ipynb and the folder docs.

 ---